 Grade Strand Standard Code Benchmark 7 5.
 Ethnic Studies 23.
 Identity: Analyze the ways power and language construct the social identities of race, religion, geography, ethnicity and gender.
 Apply these understandings to one's own social identities and other groups living in Minnesota, centering those whose stories and histories have been marginalized, erased or ignored.
 7.5.23.1 Examine the benefits and consequences of power and privilege on issues associated with poverty, income and the accumulation of wealth.
 7 5.
 Ethnic Studies 24.
-Describe how individuals and communities have fought for freedom and liberation against systemic and coordinated exercises of power locally and globally; identify strategies or times that have resulted in lasting change; and organize with others to engage in activities that could further the rights and dignity of all.
-7.5.24.1 Examine the goals and actions of community groups, organizations, and other freedom movements that fought against injustices (i.e., local, national and global).
-7 5.
+Describe how individuals and communities have fought for freedom and liberation against systemic and coordinated exercises of power locally and globally.
+Identify strategies or times that have resulted in lasting change.
+Organize with others to engage in activities that could further the rights and dignity of all.
+7.5.24.1 Examine the goals and actions of community groups, organizations and other freedom movements that fought against injustices (i.e., local, national and global).

+Grade Strand Standard Code Benchmark 7 5.
 Ethnic Studies 24.
-Resistance: Describe how individuals and communities have fought for freedom and liberation against systemic and coordinated exercises of power locally and globally; identify strategies or times that have resulted in lasting change; and organize with others to engage in activities that could further the rights and dignity of all.
-7.5.24.2 Investigate the struggle for immigration rights and the rights of all immigrants.
+Resistance: Describe how individuals and communities have fought for freedom and liberation against systemic and coordinated exercises of power locally and globally.
+Identify strategies or times that have resulted in lasting change.
+Organize with others to engage in activities that could further the rights and dignity of all.
+7.5.24.2 Investigate the struggle for immigration rights and the rights of all immigrants in the United States.
 7 5.
 Ethnic Studies 25.
 Ways of Knowing/Methodologies: Use ethnic and Indigenous studies methods and sources in order to understand the roots of contemporary systems of oppression and apply lessons from the past in order to eliminate historical and contemporary injustices.
-7.5.25.1 Examine the impact and memory of U.S. expansion and native dispossession today, including memorialization and ceremonial reenactments.
+7.5.25.1 Examine the impact and memory of U.S. expansion and native dispossession today and how it's memorialized.

 Grade Strand Standard Code Benchmark 7 5.
 Ethnic Studies 25.
 Ways of Knowing/Methodologies: Use ethnic and Indigenous studies methods and sources in order to understand the roots of contemporary systems of oppression and apply lessons from the past in order to eliminate historical and contemporary injustices.
-7.5.25.2 Examine the impact and legacy of the civil rights movement, the American Indian movement and the women's rights movement today; compare strategies and objectives of movements today with movements in the past.
+7.5.25.2 Examine the impact and legacy of the Civil Rights Movement, the American Indian Movement (AIM) and the Women's Rights Movement today.
+Compare strategies and objectives of movements today with movements in the past.
 8 1.
 Citizenship and Government 1.
-Civic Skills: Apply civic reasoning and demonstrate civic skills, including civic discourse, for the purpose of informed and engaged lifelong civic participation.
-8.1.1.1 Participate in civic discourse on global issues in the world and evaluate arguments including identifying pros and cons.
+Civic Skills: Apply civic reasoning and demonstrate civic skills for the purpose of informed and engaged lifelong civic participation.
+8.1.1.1 Participate in civil discourse on contemporary global issues in the world and evaluate arguments, including identifying pros and cons.
 8 1.
 Citizenship and Government 2.
-Democratic Values and Principles: Explain democratic values and principles that guide governments, societies and communities, and analyze the tensions within the United States constitutional government.
-8.1.2.1 Identify and evaluate democratic principles in different world constitutions, and compare various systems of government and their methods of maintaining order and/or control.
+Democratic Values and Principles: Explain democratic values and principles that guide governments, societies and communities.
+Analyze the tensions within the United States constitutional government.
+8.1.2.1 Identify and evaluate democratic principles in different world constitutions.
+Compare various systems of government and their methods of maintaining order and/or control.
 8 1.
 Citizenship and Government 3.
 Rights and Responsibilities: Explain and evaluate rights, duties and responsibilities in democratic society.
-8.1.3.1 Analyze the role of the Universal Declaration of Human Rights (UDHR) and nongovernment organizations in how human rights have been addressed in different countries.
+8.1.3.1 Analyze the role of the Universal Declaration of Human Rights (UDHR) and non-government organizations in how human rights have been addressed in different countries.